microsoft/MIDI/get-started/midi-users/docs/midi-console.md

 By default, every UMP Endpoint in Windows MIDI Services is multi-client.
 That means that more than one application can open a connection to the endpoint and send and/or receive messages.
 This also makes it possible to monitor all the incoming messages on an endpoint, even when that endpoint is in use by another application.

-When run in verbose mode, the monitor will display each message as it arrives.
-It also displays helpful information about the type of the message, the group and channel when appropriate, the timestap offset from the previous message, and more.
+When run in `verbose` mode, the monitor will display each message as it arrives.
+It also displays helpful information about the type of the message, the group and channel when appropriate, the timestap offset (from the previous message if it was received recently), and more.
+This requires a fairly wide console window to allow formatting each message to take up only a single line.
+In a narrow window the format will be a bit ugly.
+We recommend using the [Windows Terminal application](https://apps.microsoft.com/detail/9N0DX20HK701), which has support for zooming in and out using the mouse wheel, different fonts, and more.

 When run without the `--verbose` option, the monitor displays a count of the number of messages received.